LouDnl/USBSID-Pico/README.md

+# NOTICE 01-09-2024
+I have identified some issues in the current firmware that I think must be resolved before I can release anything.
+This mostly has to do with cycle based emulators, bus timing, digiplay and usb timeouts.
+I need to get rid of some unnecessary overhead.
+Vus timings from buffer to SID are fixed and exactly as specified in the datasheet.
+Anyone with tips is welcome to contact me.
+Due to this I haven't had time to finish the final board version yet.
+The current firmware does work for normal emulator use, asid play and midi (although not finished yet).

 # USBSID-Pico
 USBSID-Pico is a RPi Pico based board for interfacing one or two MOS SID chips and/or hardware SID emulators with your PC over USB.